 Claims on contracts are accounted for on a claims-occurrence basis.
-The company is liable for all insured events that occurred during the term of the contract, even if the loss is discovered after the end of the contract term.
-As a result, the estimation of claims incurred but not reported ('IBNR') is generally subject to a greater degree of uncertainty than the estimation of the cost of settling claims already notified to the company.
+The Company is liable for all insured events that occurred during the term of the contract, even if the loss is discovered after the end of the contract term.
+As a result, the estimation of claims incurred but not reported ('IBNR') is generally subject to a greater degree of uncertainty than the estimation of the cost of settling claims already notified to the Company.
 Certain classes of business can take several years to develop, in particular claims involving casualty, and are therefore subject to a greater degree of uncertainty than other classes of business which are typically settled in a shorter period of time.

 The estimated cost of claims includes direct expenses to be incurred in settling claims, net of the expected subrogation value and recoveries.
-The company takes all reasonable steps to ensure that it has appropriate information regarding its claims exposures.
+The Company takes all reasonable steps to ensure that it has appropriate information regarding its claims exposures.
 However, given the uncertainty in establishing claims provisions, it is possible that the final outcome will prove to be different from the original liability established.
 The liability for these contracts comprises a provision for IBNR and a provision for reported claims not yet paid at the balance sheet date (see Note 15).

-In calculating the estimated cost of unpaid claims, the company uses a combination of estimation techniques, based partly on known information and partly on statistical analyses of a historical experience.
+In calculating the estimated cost of unpaid claims, the Company uses a combination of estimation techniques, based partly on known information and partly on statistical analyses of a historical experience.
 Reserves are analysed by line of business.
 Case reserves are established on each individual claim and are adjusted as new information becomes known during the course of handling the claim.
 Lines of business for which claims data (e.g. paid claims and case reserves) emerge over a long period of time are referred to as long tail lines of business.
-Lines of business for which claims data emerge more quickly are referred to as short tail lines of business.
-Risks underwritten by the company are typically short tail, although certain lines of business may take longer to develop, including, for example, personal accident and employers' liability.